-- It was designed by Edwina Sandys and installed in 2007.
+- Designed by Edwina Sandys and installed in 2007.

 - Flight Stop

-- It was created by Michael Snow and installed in 1979.
+- Created by Michael Snow and installed in 1979.

 We invite you to try Toronto Civic Center Tourist Scavenger Hunt.
-It is a 2 hour, self-guided walking tours that you do with your smartphone (how it works).
-You’ll come across most of these monuments and much more.
+It is a 2-hour, self-guided walking tour that you do with your smartphone (how it works).
+Indeed, you’ll come across most of these monuments and much more.
 Moreover, you’ll enjoy solving the various challenges at each step of the way while learning the history of Toronto.
-The cost of for a group of up to 6 persons is $35.
+Finally, the cost of for a group of up to 6 persons is $45.Suivez-nous / Follow us